 The Scarlet Letter (Based on the novel by Nathaniel Hawthorne) adapted by Carol Ghiglieri

-A Scholastic Action Classic that lays the groundwork for my students to read the original in American Literature.
+The Scholastic Action Classic edition lays the groundwork for my students to read the original in American Literature.
 Students often tell me how much help these overviews are to them in later English classes.
-In this story, Hester refuses to reveal the name of her companion in crime and he provides a study of the effects of guilt.
+In this story, Hester refuses to reveal the name of her companion in crime and provides a study of the effects of guilt.

 Classroom Tip: Students love to be the first in their Literature Circle to figure out the identity of the two mysterious characters in the story, but are always shocked at the way Dimmesdale marks his guilt.

 Wonderful book about a girl who must leave her privileged background and survive a Mexican work camp during the Great Depression.

 Classroom Tip: I love this book and keep buying more copies so that all who want to read it can choose it for a Literature Circle.
 There are usually several groups of students that choose this book and love it.

 Forged by Fire by Sharon Draper

 This award-winning book is gritty and tough in presenting the issue of child abuse, but my students find it realistic and gripping.
 I never have to encourage them to keep reading; they insist on it.